-English language teaching (ELT) shares responsibility with other fields to address environmental issues, including climate change.
+Article informa ation Abstract ELT shares responsibility with other fields to address environmental issues, including climate change.
 However, research on English students' perspectives on climate change in teacher education is scarce, leading to a lack of understanding of future English teachers' current knowledge and willingness to address the issue.
-This qualitative case study aimed to explore pre-service English teachers' perspectives on climate change and its integration into ELT.
+This qualitative case study aimed to explore pre-service English teachers' perspectives on climate change and its integration in ELT.
 Fifteen participants from an English education department at a private university in Surabaya, Indonesia, were involved.
-Data were collected through opinion paragraph writing and an open-ended questionnaire, which were analyzed using content analysis.
-Results of the participants' perspectives suggested that preservice English teachers had sufficient understanding of climate change.
-They also demonstrated willingness to address the issue in their respective field of ELT as they proposed ideas on English instructional strategies about climate change, both in the classroom and outdoors.
-These findings offer critical implications for both policy and practice regarding the integration of the topic of climate change into ELT.
-Keywords climate change, language teacher education, environmental sustainability, Eco-ELT, teacher cognition APA citation: Saiful, J. A., & Yunianti, S. (2025).
-"Climate change is destructive; I will address it in my class": Pre-service English teachers' perspectives on climate change and its integration into ELT.
-PASAA, 69 , 499-532.
+Data were collected through opinion writing and an open-ended questionnaire, analyzed using content analysis.
+Results of the participants' perspectives suggest that the pre-service English teachers have good understanding of climate change.
+They also demonstrate willingness to address the issue in their respective field of ELT as they proposed ideas on English instructional strategies about climate change, both in the classroom and outdoors.
+These findings offer critical implications for both policy and practice regarding the integration of climate change into ELT.
+Keywords climate change, language teacher education, environmental sustainability, Eco-ELT, teacher cognition APA citation: (The editorial team will add this section for you.)